teaching-on-testbeds/mltrain-chi/index.md

 # runs on jupyter container inside node-mltrain, from inside the "work" directory
 ray job submit --runtime-env runtime.json  --working-dir .  -- python gourmetgram-train/train.py
 ```

+On the Ray dashboard, in the "Resource Status" section of the "Overview" tab, you should see the increased resource requirements reflected in the "Usage" section.

 In a terminal on the "node-mltrain" host (*not* inside the Jupyter container), run